-While it doesn’t come up too often, it’s nice to be able to find certain types of files.
+While it doesn’t come up too often, it’s good to find certain types of files.

-The “filetype:” operator lets you specify any one of a number of different file formats:
+The “filetype:” operator lets you specify any of several different file formats:

-You can combine this with a regular search, or with any of the search operators that we’ve looked at so far.
+You can combine this with a regular search or any of the Google search operators discussed so far.

-Find books from your favorite bloggers: One potential use for this search operator is to find any free ebooks or guides a blogger has released.
+Say you’re looking for books from your favorite bloggers.
+You could use this to find any free ebooks or guides from a specific blogger.

 For example, if you love Ramit Sethi, you could search his blog like this:

-And, of course, you get the few dozen PDFs that Ramit has published over the years.
+Then you get a list of the PDFs published by Ramit over the years.

-As an SEO exoert , you’re constantly looking at other web sites, either to see what the competition is up to or where you can get new links to help your SEO strategy.
+As an SEO expert, you’re constantly looking at other websites to learn from your competitors or to see where you can get new links to help your SEO strategy.

-Luckily, Google has a temporary solution for that – the “cache:” operator.
+Luckily, Google has a temporary solution called the “cache:” operator.

-This operator is a bit different than the rest: Instead of searching it in Google like the rest, you enter it in your address bar or browser search bar.
-However, you need to be using Chrome or Google as the major search engine for it to work.
+This Google search operator is slightly different from the rest: Instead of searching in Google, you enter it in your address or browser search bar.
+However, you need Chrome or Google as the major search engine for it to work.

-All you do is add “cache:” before a URL and Google will show you a cached version of a page, as well as when it was last visited.
+All you do is add “cache:” before a URL, and Google shows you a cached version and when it was last visited.

-Scenario #1 – Quickly find top sites in a niche: This operator could be handy if you’re looking for popular blogs in a new niche.
+Scenario #1 – Quickly find top sites in a niche: This Google search operator could be useful if you’re looking for popular blogs in a new niche.
 As long as you can find one, you can find the rest.

-You can use the “related:” operator to find sites that cover a lot of similar topics to your search terms.
+You can use the “related:” operator to find sites that cover many similar topics to your search terms.

 Scenario #2 – Find similar content: When you stumble upon a great post, you’d often like to read more posts like it.

-For example, say you came across this post that has 44 content marketing resources on the KISSmetrics blog.
+For example, say you came across this post with 44 content marketing resources on my blog.

 While you could just search query “content marketing resources” to find more in this case, it’s not always so obvious.

-In any case, look what we get when we search:
+Let’s look at what we get when we search:

 We get some extremely similar content.